crate/crate-tutorials/docs/install-run/windows.rst

 recommend using `Oracle's Java`_ on Microsoft Windows.
 Earlier versions required Java 8.

-If you are installing on `Windows Server`_, you must install the the `Microsoft Visual C++ 2019 Redistributable`_ package.
+If you are installing on `Windows Server`_, you must install the `Microsoft Visual C++ 2019 Redistributable`_ package.